richelbilderbeek/awk_course/docs/morning_session/variables.md

 !!!- info "Learning objectives"

-    - run AWK without existing knowledge
-    - see where AWK shines
+    - use a variable

 ???- question "For teachers"

     Teaching goals are:

-    - .
+    - Learners have practiced using a variable

     Lesson plan: